-Are you interested in becoming a certified pipeline instructor?
-This certification process is straightforward, but does require an application process, passing an exam, and periodic recertification.
-Here’s how to prepare for this certification process and what you should know about the position.
+Are you interested in becoming a licensed pipeline inspector?
+This certification process is straightforward but does require an application process, passing an exam, and periodic recertification.
+Here’s how to become a licensed pipeline inspector and what you should know about the position.

 The certification is designed for inspection of new construction of on-shore pipelines used to transfer oil, etc. Inspectors look for pipeline damage, malfunctions, improper construction, maintenance issues, and other problems that can lead to broken pipelines or issues with output.
 Inspectors then provide advice to builders and managers on the correct type of construction to work with as well as what repairs or maintenance is necessary to address current problems.

 Note that a pipeline inspector position should not be confused with other jobs such as a piping inspector, above-ground storage tank inspector, pressure vessel inspector, or risk-based inspection.
 These are all separate designations with their own unique requirements and certification.
 Also note that while the API is an American organization, Canada also accepts the 1169 certification, and the exam includes specific Canadian topics so that certification can be used in either country without the need to take additional exams, etc.